eamarais/eam-group/docs/getting-started.md

 GEOS-Chem Youtube channel with helpful tutorials: https://www.youtube.com/channel/UCyh8HWxxxiBCy30xXU8_UDQ

-The GitHub /eam-group/doc/ directory also includes samples of GEOS-Chem submit and run scripts for the Leicester HPC.
+The GitHub /eam-group/doc/ directory includes samples of GEOS-Chem submit and run scripts for the Leicester HPC.
 These are specific to version 12.1.0 of the model.
 Consult the GEOS-Chem user manual to update compile switches to the version you're using.
 The version of the model you're using may also require more resources than are specified in the submit script.
 To determine this, conduct test simulations on the development queue before submitting the job.